stefan-jansen/machine-learning-for-trading/09_time_series_models/README.md

 # From Volatility Forecasts to Statistical Arbitrage: Linear Time Series Models

-To Do:
-- Stooq Data sourcing
+In this chapter, we will build dynamic linear models to explicitly represent time and include variables observed at specific intervals or lags.
+A key characteristic of time-series data is their sequential order: rather than random samples of individual observations as in the case of cross-sectional data, our data are a single realization of a stochastic process that we cannot repeat.

+Our goal is to identify systematic patterns in time series that help us predict how the time series will behave in the future.
+More specifically, we focus on models that extract signals from a historical sequence of the output and, optionally, other contemporaneous or lagged input variables to predict future values of the output.
+For example, we might try to predict future returns for a stock using past returns, combined with historical returns of a benchmark or macroeconomic variables.
+We focus on linear time-series models before turning to nonlinear models like recurrent or convolutional neural networks in Part 4.

+Time-series models are very popular given the time dimension inherent to trading.
+Key applications include the prediction of asset returns and volatility, as well as the identification of co-movements of asset price series.
+Time-series data are likely to become more prevalent as an ever-broader array of connected devices collects regular measurements with potential signal content.

+We first introduce tools to diagnose time-series characteristics and to extract features that capture potential patterns.
+Then we introduce univariate and multivariate time-series models and apply them to forecast macro data and volatility patterns.
+We conclude with the concept of cointegration and how to apply it to develop a pairs trading strategy.

 This chapter covers:
-- How to use time series analysis to diagnose diagnostic statistics that inform the modeling process
+- How to use time-series analysis to diagnose diagnostic statistics that inform the modeling process
-- How to estimate and diagnose autoregressive and moving-average time series models
+- Estimate and diagnosing autoregressive and moving-average time-series models
-- How to build Autoregressive Conditional Heteroskedasticity (ARCH) models to predict volatility
+- Building autoregressive conditional heteroskedasticity (ARCH) models to predict volatility
 - How to build vector autoregressive models
-- How to use cointegration for a pairs trading strategy
+- Using cointegration to develop a pairs trading strategy

 - [Quantopian](https://github.com/quantopian/research_public/blob/master/notebooks/lectures/Introduction_to_Pairs_Trading/notebook.ipynb)
 - [Quantopian Johansen](https://www.quantopian.com/posts/trading-baskets-co-integrated-with-spy)